kennethSty/knowledgeGraph/README.md

 7. **Llama.cpp GPU installation:**
    (When using CPU only, skip this step.)

 This part might be slightly tricky, depending on which system the installation is done.
 I  do NOT recommend installation on Windows.
-It has been tested, but requires multiple components which need to be downloaded.
-Please contact [Kenneth Styppa](mailto:kenneth.styppa@web.de) for details.
+I myself ran the code only on MacOS.
+Though, a Linux installation is available as well.

    **Linux:**
    ```bash